-- Ensure the school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Ensure HSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit - Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the headteacher.
-Allegations against the headteacher are dealt with by the Chair of Governors - A member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description - Staff have been trained appropriately and this is updated in line with guidance - Any safeguarding deficiencies or weaknesses are remedied without delay - A nominated governor for safeguarding is identified
+- Ensure the school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Ensure HSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the headteacher.
+Allegations against the headteacher are dealt with by the Chair of Governors. - A member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description. - Staff have been trained appropriately and this is updated in line with guidance - Any safeguarding deficiencies or weaknesses are remedied without delay - A nominated governor for safeguarding is identified.

-DSL responsibilities (to be read in conjunction with DSL role description in KCSiE) In this school the DSL is Lisa De Carteret The Deputy DSL are Paul Stray and Zoe McBride
+DSL responsibilities (to be read in conjunction with DSL role description in KCSiE)

+In this school the DSL is Lisa De Carteret

+The Deputy DSL Zoe McBride and Paul Stray

-In addition to the role of all staff and the senior management team the DSL will
+In addition to the role of all staff and the senior management team, the DSL will

-- Refer cases to social care, and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk. - Assist the Governing Body in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance - Attend appropriate training and demonstrate evidence of continuing professional development to carry out the role. - Ensure every member of staff knows who the DSL and the Deputy are, have an awareness of the DSL role and know how to contact them. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns about a child to the DSL and concerns about an adult to the Headteacher. - Ensure whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably. - Ensure any members of staff joining the school outside of the agreed training schedule receive induction prior to commencement of their duties
+- Refer cases to social care, and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk. - Assist the Governing Body in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance. - Attend appropriate training and demonstrate evidence of continuing professional development to carry out the role. - Ensure every member of staff knows who the DSL and the Deputy are, have an awareness of the DSL role and know how to contact them. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns about a child to the DSL and concerns about an adult to the headteacher.

-- Keep records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk - Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
-Consideration is given to a transition meeting prior to moving if the case is complex or ongoing. - Be aware of the training opportunities and briefings provided by HSCP to ensure staff are aware of the latest local guidance on safeguarding - Develop, implement and review procedures in the school that enable the identification and reporting of all cases, or suspected cases, of abuse - Meet any other expectations set out for DSLs in KCSiE 2019
+- Ensure that those staff that need to know, are aware of those children who have experienced, or are experiencing abuse in order to promote their educational outcomes and provide the appropriate support. - Ensure whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably. - Ensure any members of staff joining the school outside of the agreed training schedule receive induction prior to commencement of their duties. - Keep records of child protection concerns securely and separately from the main pupil file and use these records to support in assessing the likelihood of risk. - Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school, including inyear transfers. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or ongoing. - Be aware of the training opportunities and briefings provided by HSCP to ensure staff are aware of the latest local guidance on safeguarding. - Develop, implement and review procedures in the school that enable the identification and reporting of all cases, or suspected cases, of abuse. - Meet any other expectations set out for DSLs in KCSiE 2020